 2. Get your acquisition costs right

-Referrals are usually a free source of marketing for your business therefore when you are considering types of reward, think about your usual acquisition costs and what an acceptable cost would be for a referral.
+Referrals are usually a free source of marketing for your business, so when you are considering types of reward, think about your usual acquisition costs and what an acceptable cost would be for a referral.

 There is no point in spending more on rewards than you are likely to make on the referral.
 However you must look at the bigger picture.
 If your average acquisition cost is £50 per customer, then you simply need to get your referral cost down much lower to make it worthwhile.